Scrypt: Algorithm

 Where Salsa20/8 is the 8-round version of Salsa20.

 Cryptocurrency uses

 Scrypt is used in many cryptocurrencies as a proof-of-work algorithm (more precisely, as the hash function in the Hashcash proof-of-work algorithm).
 It was first implemented for Tenebrix (released in September 2011) and served as the basis for Litecoin and Dogecoin, which also adopted its scrypt algorithm.
 Mining of cryptocurrencies that use scrypt is often performed on graphics processing units (GPUs) since GPUs tend to have significantly more processing power (for some algorithms) compared to the CPU.
 This led to shortages of high end GPUs due to the rising price of these currencies in the months of November and December 2013.

-As of May 2014, specialized ASIC mining hardware is available for scrypt-based cryptocurrencies.

 Utility

 The scrypt utility was written in May 2009 by Colin Percival as a demonstration of the scrypt key derivation function.
 It's available in most Linux and BSD distributions.